ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 $ uptime
 23:51:26 up 21:31, 1 user, load average: 30.02, 26.43, 19.02
 ```
 While the time the system has been up can be a valuable metric the load averages are a very useful tidbit, load averages are the averages of load over 1,5,and 15 minutes.
 The load averages are given as raw values, and they represent the _number of processes waiting for CPU time_.
 A load average value of 30.02 means that, on average, there are about 30 processes waiting for CPU resources in the last minute.
-A value < the amount of cores indicates that there is no overload and thusly no waiting processes.
+A value < the amount of logical CPUS indicates that there is no overload and thusly no waiting processes.
 This is not the best way of checking this, vmstat is better.

 - `dmesg -H | tail [-x]` / `dmesg -H | less` - the dmesg command allows us to read system messages, when we say system messages we mean very low level messages from the kernel ring buffer..
 Running `dmesg -H | tail ` will give us the last 10 system messages, we can get more by specifying e.g. -20 to get the last 20, piping to less will allow us to use the enter key to scroll through all messages.